Elliot-Goodwill/waysy/README.md

 # waysy
-Generates a wordlist from the given symbols.
+Generates a wordlist from given symbols.

 Works in linux.
 [Installation]